yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         }
     }

-In the extension to `NSObject`, `rac_willDeallocSignal` is mapped to a `SignalProducer` that sends an event with an empty tuple value when an object is being deallocated.
-We add the extension here because Swift APIs of ReactiveCocoa still do not have an extension equivalent to `rac_willDeallocSignal` in Objective-C APIs.
+In the extension to `NSObject`, `rac_willDeallocSignal` is mapped to a `SignalProducer` that sends an event with an empty tuple when an object is being deallocated.
+We add the extension here because ReactiveCocoa Swift APIs still do not have an extension equivalent to `rac_willDeallocSignal` supported by Objective-C APIs. `toSignalProducer` is used to convert the Objective-C `Signal` to Swift `SignalProducer`, and `map` and `flatMapError` are used to transform the event and error types.

-Next, add `getPreviewImage` method to `ImageSearchTableViewCellModeling` protocol and `ImageSearchTableViewCellModel` class as followings.
+Add `getPreviewImage` method to `ImageSearchTableViewCellModeling` protocol and `ImageSearchTableViewCellModel` class as followings.

 **ImageSearchTableViewCellModeling.swift**